BY PASTOR T. O. BANSO

 6. Develop a caring heart.
 Deborah possessed a caring heart – the heart of a mother.
 She was concerned about the state of things in Israel.
-She said her heart was with the rulers of Israel who offered themselves willingly with the people (Judges 5:9).
+She said her heart was with the rulers of Israel who offered themselves willingly among the people (Judges 5:9).
 According to her, “Village life ceased, it ceased in Israel, until I, Deborah, arose, arose a mother in Israel” (Judges 5:7 NKJV).
 As a mother, she did not forget her sucking children (Isaiah 49:15).

 Cultivate the heart of a mother – you do not have to be a woman to do that.
 Cultivate the heart of a father also, and you do not have to be the man to do that.
 Paul talked about these in 1 Thessalonians 2.
 Paul said he was gentle among the Thessalonian believers, just as a nursing mother cherished her own children (verse 7).
-He also said that as a father did his own children, he encouraged, comforted, and charged everyone of the church in Thessalonica (verse 11).
+He also said that as a father did his own children, he encouraged, comforted, and charged every one of the Thessalonian church (verse 11).
 Develop these qualities of both a mother and a father.
 Feed, care, encourage, comfort and charge.
 Deborah was a mother, but she also possessed the qualities of a father!
 That was why she could go with Barak, a man, to war.

 7. Be a secure team leader.
 Deborah was a secure team leader.
 She acknowledged the contributions of others to the victory, but she didn’t emphasize her role.
 She was a secure person.
 She gave credit to others for the victory achieved.
 In her song, credited to her and Balak, she acknowledged the leaders who led and the willingness of the people who willingly offered themselves (Judges 5:2).